 Conservation Center: Program Overview

 Regardless of future specialization, all students enrolled in the conservation program follow a mandatory two-year cycle of core courses specifically designed to introduce the fundamentals of materials science, conservation theory, analytical techniques, and preventive care.
 The core curriculum courses are designed to complement one another and include lectures as well as laboratory instruction.
-The first year of conservation coursework introduces students to an understanding of materials and technology, with a heavy emphasis on direct observation; however, no treatment is carried out during the first year, apart from simple treatment methodologies carried out in Principles of Conservation.
+The first year of conservation coursework introduces students to an understanding of materials and technology, with a heavy emphasis on direct observation.

 Core curriculum courses include:

 Technology and Structure of Works of Art I and II

 Materials Science of Art and Archaeology I and II

 Principles of Conservation